alphagov/government-service-design-manual/service-manual/the-team/induction-and-development.md

 *  hear war stories from someone who is a leader in the digital field
 * take away tips and practical advice on digital leadership

-###Being agile
+###Thinking agile

-[Agile](/service-manual/agile/index.html) is essential to the Digital by Default Service Standard.
-Your group will:
+[Agile](/service-manual/agile/index.html) marks a fundamental shift from traditional methods of delivery in government.
+This session will introduce agile thinking and show how it leads to better outcomes.
+You'll cover:

-*  unpack the tools and practices that make agile such a powerful method for delivering services
+* agile as a mindset, much wider than a set of tools and techniques
-*  visit some of the agile teams working at Aviation House
+* the principles to be found in the [Agile Manifesto](http://agilemanifesto.org/) and how they apply to software projects and beyond
-*  consider the role of the service manager in agile provision
+* the agile disciplines that keep teams focused on outcomes and maximise the chances of success

 ###Meeting the service standard